 Sedum sieboldii (aka October Daphne or Hylotelephium sieboldii) is a deciduous succulent plant hailing from Japan.

-This flowering bright pink Sedum is named after a German researcher of Japanese botany during the 1800s, Franz Philippe von Siebold.
+This flowering bright pink plant is named after a German researcher of Japanese botany during the 1800s, Franz Philippe von Siebold.

-The sieboldii Sedum is a small, attractive plant with a low, spreading growth habit.
+The Sieboldii is a small, attractive plant with a low, spreading growth habit.

 Sieboldii grows in attractive, circular mounds and sends out horizontal branches from a central crown.
 The blue-green leaves are about three quarters of an inch around and grow in sets of three.